josefs/meta-paper/paper.md

 Another popular way to achieve CSE is to represent the syntax tree as a DAG and thereby get sharing as a side effect of the representation.
-We've chosed to use a simpler tree based representation with an explicit `let` construct for sharing which allows us to make local decisions about what to share and what to duplicate.
+We've chosen to use a simpler tree based representation with an explicit `let` construct for sharing which allows us to make local decisions about what to share and what to duplicate.

+All the translations and transformations explained above are performed by the `transform` function mentioned in section
-Once the `FOAS` representation is transformed a wrapper is added around it which gives the expression a type which makes it easier to call from Haskell.
+\ref{sec:programming}.
+After the `FOAS` representation is added the `transform` function adds a wrapper around its argument giving it a type which makes it easier to call from Haskell.
 Then, as a last step the code is translated to Template Haskell and spliced into the module by GHC.

 We would like to point out that the use of Template Haskell is just a matter of convenience and not of fundamental importance.
 Another